Wyoming Mechanic Lien Law: Complete Guide

 All claimants must perfect their mechanic lien by filing a mechanic lien statement within 150 days of the date of last furnishing labor or materials.
 Enforcement suits must be commenced within 180 days of the date the mechanic lien was filed.
 Wyoming's relatively generous filing window provides claimants with meaningful time to resolve payment disputes before resorting to mechanic lien filings.

 For public works projects, Wyo.
-Stat. §16-6-112 et seq. governs bond claims.
-Subcontractors and suppliers not in privity with the general contractor must provide written notice to the GC within 75 days of last furnishing.
-Suit must be filed between 90 days and 1 year after last furnishing.
-National Lien & Bond provides attorney-backed compliance and recovery services to help Wyoming construction professionals protect their payment rights.
+Stat. §16-6-112 et seq. governs the payment bond and Wyo.
+Stat. §16-6-121 governs the bond-protection notice.
+Subcontractors and suppliers not in privity with the general contractor must give written notice to the general contractor within 60 days of first furnishing.
+Suit on the bond must be commenced within 1 year after first publication of the notice of final payment on state Department of Administration and Information projects; on other public projects, the language of the bond controls.
+National Lien & Bond provides attorney-network compliance and recovery services to help Wyoming construction professionals protect their payment rights.

 Topics on This Page